-Gender Equity Center Workshops and Programs: The Gender Equity Center housed three staff positions focused primarily on violence prevention and support, including: one full-time project director who lead coordinated, campus-wide response and prevention efforts funded through a federal grant from the Office on Violence Against Women (OVW); one part-time professional staff member focused on engaging men in prevention programming; and one full time, licensed Master's level social worker, focused on prevention and support services.
-The later two positions are funded with student fees.
+The Gender Equity Center housed four staff positions focused primarily on violence prevention and support, including: one full-time project director who leads coordinated, campus-wide response and prevention efforts funded through a federal grant from the Office on Violence Against Women (OVW); one part-time professional staff member focused on engaging men in prevention programming; and two full time, licensed Master's level social workers (2 during Spring 2022; 1 from May 2022 to current), focused on prevention and support services.
+The engaging men position and 1 of the social worker positions are funded with student fees.

 Gender Equity Center (GEC) staff members collaborated with a number of campus departments and student clubs to offer annual programs including a variety of pre-packaged workshops and panel expertise at orientation sessions.
-Our three signature workshops include content which is focused on:

-1) interrupting behaviors associated with relationship violence, 2) interrupting behaviors associated with sexual violence and 3) recognizing dynamics of un/healthy relationships.
+The GEC three signature workshops include content which is focused on: 1) interrupting behaviors associated with relationship violence; 2) interrupting behaviors associated with sexual violence; and 3) recognizing dynamics of un/healthy relationships.